 Both vehicles and their trailers could be carried in a single C-130 Hercules.

-A full range of additional variants were proposed.
+A full range of additional variants were drawn, although not realised.

 Esarco 6×6